Royton: Governance

 The coat of arms of the former Royton Urban District Council.

 Lying within the historic county boundaries of Lancashire since the early 12th century, Royton anciently constituted a thegnage estate, held by tenants who paid tax to the King.
 Royton during the Middle Ages formed a township in the parish of Prestwich-cum-Oldham, and hundred of Salford.
 Anciently, law and order was upheld in the locality by two constables, chosen by the community and appointed annually by Vestry meetings.

 Following the Poor Law Amendment Act 1834, Royton formed part of the Oldham Poor Law Union, an inter-parish unit established to provide social security.
 Royton's first was a local board of health established in 1863; Royton Local Board of Health was a regulatory body responsible for standards of hygiene and sanitation in the township.
 In 1871 Royton was noted as a large village-chapelry, and a sub-district of the Oldham registration district.
 In 1879, a part of the neighbouring township of Thornham was amalgamated into the area of the local board.
 Following the Local Government Act 1894, the area of the Local Board became the Royton Urban District, a local government district within the administrative county of Lancashire.

 The urban district council was based in Royton Town Hall, which had been purpose-built for the local board in 1880.
 In 1933, a part of the neighbouring Municipal Borough of Middleton was transferred to Royton Urban District.
 Under the Local Government Act 1972, the Royton Urban District was abolished, and Royton has, since 1 April 1974, formed an unparished area of the Metropolitan Borough of Oldham, a local government district of the metropolitan county of Greater Manchester.
 Royton has two of the twenty wards of the Metropolitan Borough of Oldham: Royton North and Royton South.

 In terms of parliamentary representation, Royton after the Reform Act 1832 was represented as part of the Oldham parliamentary borough constituency, of which the first Members of Parliaments (MPs) were the radicals William Cobbett and John Fielden.
 Winston Churchill was the MP between 1900 and 1906.
 Constituency boundaries changed during the 20th century, and Royton has lain within the Royton (1918–1950), Heywood and Royton (1950–1983), and Oldham Central and Royton (1983–1997) constituencies.
-From 1997 to 2024, Royton lay within Oldham West and Royton and, following boundary change, Oldham West, Chadderton and Royton since 2024.
+From 1997 to 2024, Royton lay within Oldham West and Royton and, following boundary changes, Oldham West, Chadderton and Royton since 2024.
 Until his death in 2015, it was represented in the House of Commons by Michael Meacher, a member of the Labour Party.
 Since the by-election following Meacher's death the representing MP has been Jim McMahon.